 See the library reading list for this module (Canterbury)

-Learned to describe and analyse the ways in which concepts of health, illness and medicine are constructed and contested
+1.describe and critically analyse the ways in which concepts of health, illness and medicine are constructed and contested;

-Gained knowledge of key sociology theories concerning health, illness and medicine
+2.demonstrate detailed knowledge of key sociology theories concerning health, illness and medicine;

-Gained familiarity with current debates about the development of medicine and the medical profession
+3.demonstrate detailed familiarity with current debates about the development of medicine and the medical profession;

-Increased their capacity in regard to application of social science theory and research evidence to understandings of health, illness and medicine
+5.demonstrate a high capacity in the application of social science theory and research evidence to understandings of health, illness and medicine.

 Back to top